Push-button telephone

+The Bell System selected Findlay, Ohio as the first city in the U.S. for marketing tests of touch-tone service and Ohio Bell began installing push-button telephones in Findlay homes starting on 1 November 1960.
+The next market was in Greensburg, Pennsylvania, starting on 1 February 1961.

+On 18 November 1963, after approximately three years of customer feedback, the Bell System officially introduced dual-tone multi-frequency (DTMF) technology in Carnegie, Pennsylvania and increased its use in Greensburg, under its registered trademark Touch-Tone.
+Over the next few decades touch-tone service replaced traditional pulse dialing technology and it eventually became a world-wide standard for telecommunication signaling.

-Although DTMF was the driving technology implemented in push-button telephones, some telephone manufacturers used push-button keypads to generate pulse dial signaling.
+Although DTMF signaling was the driving technology implemented in push-button telephones, some telephone manufacturers used push-button keypads to generate pulse dial signaling.
 Before the introduction of touch-tone telephone sets, the Bell System sometimes used the term push-button telephone to refer to key system telephones, which were rotary dial telephones that also had a set of push-buttons to select one of multiple telephone circuits, or to activate other features.
 Digital push-button telephones were introduced with the adoption of metal–oxide–semiconductor (MOS) integrated circuit (IC) technology in the early 1970s, with features such as the storage of phone numbers (like in a telephone directory) on MOS memory chips for speed dialing.